Jadael/TMT/RhythML.md

 B4        , X       , 5
 ```

-In this example, each step sets a pitch in column 1, uses column 2 for gating, and controls a velocity CV in column 3.
-The sequence plays a C major arpeggio, holding the first note for a full beat, and gradually lowering the velocity on each note.
+In this example, each step (row) sets a pitch in column 1, uses column 2 for triggers, and controls a velocity CV in column 3.
+The sequence is isntructions that play a C major arpeggio, one note per step, and gradually lowering the velocity on each note.
 The labels, like `?
 Pitch`, are ignored because of the `?`.

-Here's the same arpeggio, but with a little more rhythmic variation across 8 steps instead of 4, which you could play at a faster clock speed:
+Here's the same arpeggio, but with a little more rhythmic variation, as an 8 step sequence instead of 4:

 ```
 E4 ?
 Pitch, X ?
 Gate, 10 ?
 Velocity